DJCEL/VirtualDJ-VideoRotation-Win64/README.md

 We use a Constant Buffer in the Vertex Shader

 We define:
-- WVPMatrix = WorldMatrix * ViewMatrix * ProjectionMatrix with WorldMatrix = TranslationMatrix1 * RotationMatrix * TranslationMatrix2;
+- WVPMatrix = WorldMatrix * ViewMatrix * ProjectionMatrix (with WorldMatrix = TranslationMatrix1 * RotationMatrix * TranslationMatrix2)